bryanro92/azure-docs/articles/openshift/concepts-networking.md

 ## Custom DNS

-Azure Red Hat OpenShift supports configuring your own DNS servers on the clusters vnet or nodes.
+Azure Red Hat OpenShift supports configuring your own DNS servers on the clusters virtual network.
 For more information, see the documentation on [using custom DNS](howto-custom-dns.md)

 ## What's new in OpenShift 4.5